ncsa/MayomicsVC/README.md

 <details>
  <summary>
-  <b> Real-time logging and monitoring, data provenance tracking </b>: Good system for logging and monitoring progress of jobs
+  <b> Real-time logging and monitoring, data provenance tracking </b>: Real time logging and monitoring progress of jobs in the workflow
  </summary>

 At any moment during the run, the analyst should be able to assess: